ansegura7/ansegura7/README.md

 ## Hi there 👋

 My name is Andrés Segura-Tinoco.
 I was born in Colombia and grew up in Venezuela.
-Currently, I am a second-year Computer Science PhD student at Universidad Autónoma de Madrid.
+Currently, I am a third-year Computer Science PhD student at Universidad Autónoma de Madrid.

 I work actively in the <a href="https://github.com/argrecsys">ArgRecSys</a> team of the Information Retrieval Group (IRG) at UAM.